Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 - \[NavMap\] Airport waypoint symbols will only show around a certain geographic distance from the center of the map (this does not apply to airports that are part of the active flight plan).
 This is due to the way the game searches for airports (the number of results is limited for performance reasons and there is no option to filter the search e.g. by size to reduce the performance penalty).
 - \[Weather Radar\] When NEXRAD is enabled for the navigation map in the right MFD pane, the weather radar display in the left MFD pane will have artifacts.
 This does not occur with the opposite arrangement (i.e. NEXRAD enabled in left MFD pane, weather radar in right MFD pane).
 The bug also occurs when enabling NEXRAD for the PFD inset map.
 A workaround for now is to simply disable NEXRAD or to enable it in the left pane instead of the right (and disable it for the PFD inset map) if you wish to use it in conjunction with the weather radar.
 - \[Misc\] MSFS will take an increased amount of time to fully shut down (up to several minutes) when closing the game after starting a flight that uses the road data package.
 The game window will still close promptly, but the game process will run in the background and game audio can be heard.
 The process is not frozen and will eventually shut down on its own, however if you wish to speed up the process, you can manually end-task or end-process MSFS through Task Manager.
 Disabling world regions for the road data package in the mod configuration file will also speed up the shut down process.
-- \[Misc\] TBM 930: the standby airspeed indicator still redlines at lower speeds than it should.
-If this bothers you, change the `crossover_speed` setting in `asobo-aircraft-tbm930\SimObjects\Airplanes\Asobo_TBM930\flight_model.cfg` to 0.
-If you use the TBM improvement mod, you should change the value in the `flight_model.cfg` file found in that mod's folder.

 ### FAQ
 - **Q**: I copied the mod folder to my Community folder but don't get any of the new features.
 What do I do?